kloverde/jquery-RestrictedTextField/README.md

 ## Events

-The following events are fired based on the state of the text field:
+These events are fired based on the state of the text field

 | Event name        | Description                                                     |
 | ------------------| ----------------------------------------------------------------|